Fantastic Beasts 2 review: A lovable mess

 While its real-world themes can be on the nose, the moral values of Newt's story are timeless.
 Squared at both a young and adult audience, it asks us to do as Newt does.
 Seek neither power nor popularity and love all creatures, no matter how strange.

-A messy, yet loveable beast, Fantastic Beasts: The Crimes of Grindelwald will be revelatory for fans hungry for character backstories and relationship developments.
+A messy, yet lovable beast, Fantastic Beasts: The Crimes of Grindelwald will be a revelation for fans hungry for character backstories and relationship developments.
 But it'll lose the rest in an explosion of magical concepts that might have been better understood in book form.

 Why the Marvel Cinematic Universe was a huge risk: As Black Panther and Avengers: Infinity War smash box office records, it's strange to think Marvel's movies were a gamble 10 years ago.